AnarchoSystems/RedCat/CONTRIBUTING.md

 - If there are any implementation invariants that can't be proven by the compiler, do not ```fatalerror```.
 Instead, do your best to still return something meaningful and print a message to the console with the following format:

 *RedCat: <Description of broken invariant>.
-Please file a bug report.\nIf your app works fine otherwise, you can silence this warning by setting internalFlags.<Your flag that will silence that warning> to <value> in the environment.*
+Please file a bug report.\nIf your app works fine otherwise, you can silence this warning by setting internalFlags.<Your flag that will silence that warning> to <value> in the environment or by compiling in release mode.*

-- Make sure that actions services and reducers can be discovered from the proper namespace (```Actions```, ```Reducers```, ```Services```).
+- Make sure that reducers can be discovered from the proper namespace (```Reducers```).

 - Use static features over dynamic features where meaningfully possible.

-- Core functionality goes into RedCat (new reducer types, new ways to compose things,...), more specialized features (e.g. concrete services) go into AnOx.

 - Don't publicly expose things that are better kept private.
-If some feature that is not designed for the public needs to be public for technical reasons, name it with two leading underscores.
+If some feature that is not designed for the public needs to be public for technical reasons, name it with a leading underscore.

 # That's It!

 Happy coding!

 PS contributions in form of artwork are also welcome.
-I'd be glad to have a red cat icon (for the readme), an ox icon (for AnOx) and a red cat in the "uncle sam needs you" pose to replace the :point_up: emoji at the top of this document.
+I'd be glad to have a red cat icon (for the readme) and a red cat in the "uncle sam needs you" pose to replace the :point_up: emoji at the top of this document.